Geochang County

-Geochang County (Geochang-gun, /ko/) is a county in South Gyeongsang Province, South Korea.
+Geochang County (/ko/) is a county in South Gyeongsang Province, South Korea.
 The Geochang International Festival of Theater, which was started in 1989, is renowned as the best play festival in Korea.
 The District Office is located in Geochang-eup, and has jurisdiction over 1 eup and 11 myeon.

 The origin of Geochang's name

 Geochang County has been called Geoyeol, Geota and Arim since ancient times, in the meaning of a large bright place, a very wide field, a wide field, or a large bright one.
 It was first called a Geochang in the 16th year of King Gyeongdeok of Silla in 757 and was called a geochang after being divided and annexed by surrounding cities.